 Who is this course for?

-The Richmond Farm School has no requirements or perquisites.
-Whether you’re a seasoned gardener looking for take your skills to the next level, a novice farmer wanting to gain more knowledge, or have never planted a seed in your life.
-The RFS will take you through a season and teach you everything you need to know to be a successful small-scale grower.
+The Richmond Farm School has no requirements or prerequisites.
+Whether you’re a seasoned gardener looking to take your skills to the next level, a novice farmer wanting to gain more knowledge, or have never planted a seed in your life, the RFS will take you through a season equipping you with the skills and confidence to pursue a career in sustainable agriculture.

 - STAT Holiday weekends are not observed.